A thread pool executes one or more functions asynchronously.

 read onlycurrentThreads:Int

-The number of live threads in this pool, including both active and idle threads.
-Does not count threads that have been instructed to shut down.
+The number of background threads in this pool, including both active and idle threads.
+Does not include threads that are shutting down.

 read onlyidleThreads:Int

-The number of live threads in this pool that aren't currently working on anything.
-In single-threaded mode, this will always be 0.
+The number of background threads in this pool that are currently idle, neither working on a job nor shutting down.

 maxThreads:Int